-Set up in 2015, the Active Mobility Advisory Panel (AMAP), which comprises representatives from key stakeholder groups, guides the safe use of active mobility devices, which include bicycles, power-assisted bicycles (PABs), personal mobility devices (PMDs)
+Set up in 2015, the Active Mobility Advisory Panel (AMAP) guides the safe use of active mobility devices, which include bicycles, power-assisted bicycles (PABs), personal mobility devices (PMDs)

 and personal mobility aids (PMAs) by reviewing regulations and making recommendations on keeping roads and paths safe for all users.